Housing support suspended by a crane being lowered onto an unfinished roof.

 So basically, Section 42 Housing sets aside a certain number of units in an apartment community for those earning less than 40-50 percent of the area’s median income.
 Section 42 is a newer program, established as part of the Tax Reform Act of 1986.
 In contrast, the public housing program was established in 1933 by President Franklin D. Roosevelt.
 It is the nation’s longest-running housing program and 1.2 million household still live in public housing units.
 However, programs like Section 42 are becoming more popular because of the flexibility they provide.

-How is LIHTC Rent Calculated?
+How Is LIHTC Rent Calculated?

 Unlike other affordable housing options, LIHTC rents aren’t determined by your income, but rather by the AMI.
 This means that the amount of rent you pay won’t change if your income increases or decreases.
 However, if your income increases after you move in, you’ll have to notify the property manager in writing as soon as possible.
 You might have to complete the certification process again based on your new income to make sure you still qualify.
 If you no longer qualify, you may or may not be required to move.
 Depending on the property, the next available unit might be rented at the lower rate to maintain the tax credit requirements.